juan-esteban-berger/juan-esteban-berger/README.md

 ### Data Engineer, Grupo Disresa, Guatemala City, Guatemala
 **Aug 2023 - Present**
-- Built and maintained ETL data pipelines for the distribution of brands across Central America and the Caribbean, managing over 300,000 SKUs.
+- Built and optimized ETL pipelines for 300,000+ SKUs across 8 brands in 6 countries, ensuring timely and accurate data availability for stakeholders.
-- Developed data visualization dashboards with Power BI and Streamlit, deployed using MicroK8s Kubernetes.
-- Designed and implemented a PostgreSQL data warehouse integrating data from multiple sources (SAP, BigQuery, MongoDB).
+- Established a PostgreSQL data warehouse integrating data from SQL Server, BigQuery, and MongoDB, including data modeling and normalization, to enhance data accessibility and analytics.
-- Created a metadata dashboard to improve data quality, reducing missing values from 35% to under 5%.
+- Created data visualisation dashboards.

 ### Graduate Teaching Assistant, University of Notre Dame, IN
 **Aug 2022 - Dec 2022**
-- Assisted in teaching *Statistical Learning for Data Science* (graduate-level) and *Introduction to Probability* (undergraduate-level).
+- Assisted with “Introduction to Probability” and “Statistical Learning for Data Science.”

-- Graded assignments and provided assistance to students regarding their questions.
+### Equity Research Intern
+- Analyzed financial statements to identify investment opportunities, creating financial models and Python visualizations to support data-driven decisions.
+- Redesigned Excel-based tools to streamline investment analysis processes, resulting in improved accuracy and faster reporting, and utilized Bloomberg Terminal to gather key financial metrics.

 ## 📚 Projects